Gregorio Rosal: Early life

 Roger Rosal was the third of six children born to Pablo Rosal and Crispina Crusat, both of whom were sugar plantation workers.
 His brother and sisters were Nicetas, Bernardo, Felicidad, Emilia and Remedios.
 He was an honors student in Ibaan Elementary School and St. James Academy in high school, and did odd jobs, sold mosquito nets and worked as a jueteng collector for his livelihood.
 He began attending college at Golden Gate Colleges in Batangas City in 1971 at the age of 24 but dropped out in his second year and had become a member of the Communist Party of the Philippines before Ferdinand Marcos declared martial law in 1972.
 He was also a trade union organizer and student activist, being a member of Kabataang Makabayan.
 In 1973, he was captured by government security forces and incarcerated at Camp Vicente Lim in Laguna, but managed to escape five months later.
 Rosal joined the New People's Army shortly thereafter.

-Career in the Left
+Career

 Rosal was assigned the task of establishing NPA forces in the Southern Tagalog and Bicol provinces during the 1970s and the 1980s.
 Rosal became the Communist Party of the Philippines' national spokesperson in 1994, bringing the CPP's statements into Filipino households via television and radio interviews.
 He welcomed visiting journalists into the NPA's encampments, often arranging these himself.
 He was implicated by former CPP Central Committee chairman Rodolfo Salas as one of the leaders of a deadly purge of suspected spies within the rebel movement in Southern Tagalog in 1988 called "Operation Missing Link".
 However, the CPP issued a statement in 2003 clearing him of major culpability.
 Some sources state that he was "severely criticized and disciplined" for failing to stop the purge; however his punishment was "unspecified".